UB-Mannheim/RaiseWikibase/README.md

 from RaiseWikibase.datamodel import label, alias, description, snak, claim, entity, namespaces, datatypes
 ```

-To create the JSON representation of an item with with the English label `Wikibase`, try:
+To create the JSON representation of an item with the English label `Wikibase`, try:
 ```python
 itemjson = entity(labels=label(value='Wikibase'), etype='item')
 ```